-Dr. Dubo became a geographic full-time physician at the Manitoba Rehabilitation Hospital-D. A. Stewart Centre in 1969, and aside from his numerous duties here, he directs the Department of Physical Medicine and Rehabilitation at the St. Boniface General Hospital and instructs at the University of Manitoba Department of Medicine and School of Medical Rehabilitation.
+Dr. Dubo holds a Fellowship in Physical Medicine from the Royal College of Physicians of Canada, and is certified by the American Board Rehabilitation Hospital-D. A. Stewart Centre in 1969, and aside from his numerous duties here, he directs the Department of Physical Medicine and Rehabilitation at the St. Boniface General Hospital and instructs at the University of Manitoba Department of Medicine and School of Medical Rehabilitation.

 In conjunction with Dr. Dubo's appointment as head of the Section of Rehabilitation Medicine, it is expected there will be 40 teaching beds at the Manitoba Rehabilitation Hospital.
 Twenty of these will be set aside for patients with such physical disabilities as amputations, orthopedic and neurological conditions and hemiplegia.
-The other 20 will form a Spinal Cord Injuries Unit, providing total, highly developed medical and rehabilitative management from the onset of paralysis through to the fullest possible restoration and post-discharge follow-up on a long-term basis.
+The other 20 will form a Spinal Cord Injuries Unit, providing total, highly developed medical and rehabilitative management from the onset of paralysis through to the fullest possible restoration and postdischarge follow-up on a long-term basis.